peter-wachira/peter-wachira/README.md

-I currently work as an Android Developer and I maintain/develop various app that are widely used acrossed Kenya.
+I currently work as an Android Developer and I maintain/develop various app that are widely used across Kenya.